After completing the course, the students should:

 - reflect critically on methods, and to produce scientific papers on the theme of qualitative methodology, departing from one’s own ongoing research; papers of the near-publishable standard

 - handle complex methodological implications in ongoing qualitative research.

 - communicate the results of his/her reflections in speech and writing in a clear and systematic way, and in ways that contribute to moving the research front.

 By the end of the course, the student will be able to:

 - meet social phenomena and theoretical-academic subjects with methodological assumptions that must be a basis for an analysis of the data through research-based production of insight and knowledge.

 - contribute to social science debates (research front) about the methodological choices one makes in developing and conducting qualitative research

 The course will make students acquainted with methodological issues within qualitative research in general.
-It will help students to frame their respective research studies in methodologically sound manner, and to identify key practical-methodological issues within their studies.
+It will help students to frame their respective research studies in a methodologically sound manner and to identify key practical-methodological issues within their studies.
 Topics include:

 - Some classical and recent methodological tools for constructing and interpreting qualitative data, by way of interviews, field conversations, written documents, media publications, photos, and observations.

-- The course will enable participants to reflect critically about crucial practical aspects of qualitative research, regarding access to field, obstacles in recruitment of participants, and other practical aspects of carrying out of research.
+- The course will enable participants to reflect critically about crucial practical aspects of qualitative research, regarding access to the field, obstacles in the recruitment of participants, and other practical aspects of carrying out of the research.

 - The course will also prepare participants to argue epistemologically for the methods they apply in their theses.